janbrus/ssb-api-python-examples/README.md

 ## Jupyter notebooks on how to use Python to access Statstics Norways APIs

 Statistics Norway has got three external APIs.
 The most important one is the [API:Create your own dataset](https://www.ssb.no/en/omssb/tjenester-og-verktoy/api/px-api) or PxWebApi.
-The plan is to post examples on how to use the APIs from Python.
+Here are examples on how to use the APIs from Python.

 The plan is to give all examples both in Norwegian and in English.
 - The [doi_csv](eks1_doi_csv_nor.ipynb) examples in this repository are a very basic towards the [API: Readymade datasets](https://data.ssb.no/api/v0/dataset/?lang=en).

 Examples, for det time beeing, in Norwegian only
-- [kt-csv-nor](kt-csv-nor) import a readymade dataset as CSV to Pandas, and shows basic plots using Pandas plot and Plotly Express.
+- [kt-csv-nor](kt-csv-nor.ipynb) import a readymade dataset as CSV to Pandas, and shows basic plots using Pandas plot and Plotly Express.
 - [Laks-no](laks-no.ipynb) is a basic example on using http POST to query API:Create your own datasets or [PxWebApi](https://www.ssb.no/en/omssb/tjenester-og-verktoy/api/px-api).
 - [Two-tables-in-one-chart](two-tables-one-chart_nor.ipynb) combines datasets from two Statbank tables using Pandas pivot, and plot them using Matplotlib.
 - [Konkurs-datokonv-nor](konkurs-datokonv.ipynb) shows the use of a general function for converting the time variable from category to date, and the difference of the two in two plots.
 The table used is on weekly bankruptcies.